 - The total cost is usually around 10%.

-- 1% down requires some kind of collateral.
+- 1% down requires a cosigner with a job or some kind of collateral such as real estate.

 - Certain crimes/charges require more money down.

 - Ask about any additional fees and costs involved.